bitrix24/b24restdocs/api-reference/tasks/stages/task-stages-add.md

-# Add a Kanban / My Plan Stage task.stages.add
+# Add a Kanban or "My Planner" Stage task.stages.add

 > Scope: [`task`](../../scopes/permissions.md)
 >
 > Who can execute the method:
-> - any user for My Plan stages
+> - any user for "My Planner" stages
 > - any user with access to the group for Kanban stages

-This method adds a Kanban / My Plan stage.
+This method adds a Kanban or "My Planner" stage.

 ## Method Parameters